nanlii/udacity_data_scientist_recommendation_engines/README.md

 ├── top_20.p
 ├── top_5.p
 └── user_item_matrix.p
+...

 ## Results<a name="results"></a>
 There are several approaches to further determine if the recommendation systems are an improvement:

-1. Take the system online for A/B Testing - The most intuitive way to determine the model performance is to take the matrix factorization recommendation system online for a set of users as experimental group, use rank based recommendation for control group, and then compare the article view rates between control and experimental groups.
+1. Take the system online for A/B Testing - The most intuitive way to determine the model performance is to take the matrix factorization recommendation system online for a set of users as the experimental group, use rank-based recommendation for the control group, and then compare the article view rates between control and experimental groups.

 2. While taking the model online for a small set of users, keep collecting user viewing data.
-One of the reasons it is hard to make the determination is lake of data, therefore it is important increase the number of users for testing.
+One of the reasons it is hard to make the determination is the lake of data, therefore it is important to increase the number of users for testing.

-3. In real world practice, we also combine A/B testing and questionnaires together to understand performances.
+3. In real-world practice, we also combine A/B testing and questionnaires together to understand performances.
 It is also a good approach to ask uses feedback once we take the recommendation systems online.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 This project is part of the Udacity Data Scientist Nano Degree Program, and I'm using the data provided by [IBM](https://dataplatform.cloud.ibm.com/)